 I departed for central Bavaria, careful to stay out of the fast lane on the Autobahn, in my five-year-old black Beetle, almost three-hundred miles south from Marty.
 I could call her, but she could contact me only in case of an emergency.
 Marty had access to my military pay, most of which was deposited by allotment, in the American Express® Bank in BK.

 Upon arrival at the academy, the commandant congratulated us on our acceptance.
-Then he asked for volunteers who had a Top Secret clearance, some language proficiency in Deutsche, and the sinew for a special assignment.
+Then he asked for volunteers who had a Top Secret clearance, some language proficiency in Deutsche, and a sinew for a special assignment.
 Those selected would attend a rigorous training regime.
 Yet, anyone failing to complete it would revert to the regular academy course without prejudice, the Command Sergeant Major promised.

 What was it?
 Those showing interest were told, something none of us had heard of, Operative Protection Specialist (OPS), a solo assignment to shadow Operatives in the field.
 It was an undercover operation that came with $65 per month extra pay, excitement, and special weapons.

 It seems there was a shortage, and DOD asked the Academy if they could recruit and train a few for these special missions.
 Throw down that gauntlet to a group that included some young, fearless, egotistical combat-tested soldiers, and what do you get?
-A dozen volunteers, one of whom was I.
+Twenty volunteers, one of whom was I.